Using Intellectual Inquiry to Drive Solutions

 The Three Elements of Completed Leadership Prize Projects

-- Intellectual Inquiry: Leadership Prize projects begin with extensive research examining the nature, causes, and consequences of a live problem about which candidates are deeply passionate.
+- Intellectual Inquiry: The Leadership Prize is intended to support students who undertake research in the community that has the potential to facilitate change.
+Leadership Prize projects begin with extensive research examining the nature, causes, and consequences of a live problem about which candidates are deeply passionate.
 Leadership Prize research should not merely report current thinking or review accepted practices.
 Instead, Leadership Prize research seeks to identify new and interesting plans for examining an issue “with new eyes.”
 The result of this research project is a well-developed, and indeed novel, understanding of a problem’s root issues, potential approaches to solve the problem, and the obstacles to its solution.

-- Proposed Solutions: Based on conclusions from the inquiry into the problem, Leadership Prize projects will ultimately propose and justify an evidence-based solution to the problem.
-This section of the project will compare and contrast multiple solution plans and use evidence developed through intellectual inquiry to justify a selected course of action.
+- Proposed Solutions: Based on conclusions from the inquiry into the community-based problem, Leadership Prize projects will ultimately propose and justify an evidence-based solution.
+The proposed solution should draw on the findings of the study and use established scholarly theories for support.
 Further, the proposed solution will be vetted against likely obstacles to its implementation.
 The best solution will be both effective in addressing the underlying reasons for the problem and practical in its application.

-- Implementation and Results: Depending on the scope of the researched problem, implementation could take the form of a pilot program designed to test the efficacy of the proposed solution or a fully formed effort to enact the solution.
-The implementation section will describe a plan to implement the proposed solution and measure and evaluate the results of that implementation.
+- Proposed Implementation Plan: Following the completion of the project, a proposed implementation plan must be developed.
+The implementation plan will describe a strategy to implement, measure, and evaluate the proposed solution/findings.
 Instrumental to the success of any implementation plan is an understanding of the leadership approaches that would be most successful in gaining follower support for the plan and follower effort towards its execution.
 To this end, the implementation plan should draw from the awardee’s earlier study of leadership theory to identify the leadership practices that will enhance implementation effectiveness.

 Prize Amount and Use

-Each Leadership Prize is $10,000, to be used over the spring semester of the recipient’s junior year and the fall and spring semesters of his or her senior year at Elon.
-A maximum of $6,700 may be used as a tuition scholarship, while the rest should be used to support research expenses, the costs of supporting experiences, and leadership development expenses.
-No more than $5,000 of the $10,000 shall be used in the junior year.
+Each Leadership Prize is $7,500, to be used over the spring semester of the recipient’s junior year and the fall and spring semesters of his or her senior year at Elon.
+A maximum of $2,500 may be applied to tuition, while the rest should be used to support research expenses, the costs of supporting experiences, and leadership development expenses.
+No more than $3,000 of the $7,500 shall be used in the junior year.

 If you have additional questions, please contact Dr. Robert Moorman, Frank S. Holt, Jr. Chair in Business Leadership at firstname.lastname@example.org.